NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/modelConfiguration.md

 This setting prioritizes NPU-optimized models in model selection lists when NPU hardware is detected.

 * **ON:** Models that support NPU acceleration appear at the top of selection lists, making them easier to discover and select.
 This is recommended for:
-  - Devices with dedicated NPU hardware (e.g., Intel Core Ultra processors)
+  - Devices with dedicated NPU hardware (e.g., Intel Core Ultra processors or Qualcomm)
   - Workflows optimized for NPU inference
   - Scenarios where NPU performance benefits are prioritized